API Documentation & Integration Guide

 Example Request:

-GET /api/v1/deposit/deposit_dev_ABCDEFGHIJKLMNOPQRSTUVWXYZ
+GET /deposit/deposits/deposit_dev_ERKWB1VFRJ7TjBpHcabGaOpgr6AFpNOn

 Response Body